abigailhaddad/fedscope_employment/dataset_card.md

 - `stemocc`: STEM occupation indicator (with description)
 - `los`: Length of service (with description)

-All coded fields include both the original code and human-readable description for ease of analysis.
+All fields include both codes and descriptions.

 ## Dataset Creation

 ### Curation Rationale

-The original FedScope data is published as separate quarterly ZIP files with complex fact and lookup table structures that require significant technical expertise to merge and analyze.
-This processed dataset addresses several key challenges:
+The original FedScope data is published as separate quarterly ZIP files with fact and lookup tables that need to be extracted and merged.
+Working with multiple datasets requires downloading, unzipping, and joining tables repeatedly.
+This processed dataset addresses several practical challenges:

 1. **Accessibility**: Processes 72 separate quarterly datasets into individual CSV files ready for analysis
 2. **Usability**: Joins all lookup tables to provide human-readable descriptions